BY APPOINTMENT ONLY!

 SMOKING & DRINKING

 Smoking IS permitted during breaks outside in a designated area.
-Use the ash/butt containers.
+Use the ash/butt containers when available.

-Take any trash or empty containers with you when you leave.
-I’m not your maid.
+Like burning man, take any trash or empty containers with you when you leave.

 NO drug or alcohol use on the premises.
 If we suspect you have been "using" or drinking alcohol, you'll be denied service.

 It is VITAL that you eat a good meal before coming in to get tattooed.
 Occasionally people have a tendency to feel faint or nauseous without having eaten anything prior to their appointment.
-This is usually due to a lack of hydration and/or proper blood sugar and protein levels.
+This can be caused by a lack of hydration and/or proper blood sugar and protein levels.
 When you arrive and get started, it’s usually best to limit yourself to a beverage or two during the process (water is available) and keep the pizza on hold until you get home.
 We aren't a restaurant.
 If you feel faint/sick, please let me know early so that I can make you more comfortable.
+Read the FAQ about Vasovagal response.

 Over the years some of you have messaged/emailed me asking for a quote, an estimate, a bid...
 Please don't do that.

 I don't own a crystal ball...
-Until the work is completed and we've put in the time and effort, I really can't predict an accurate cost.
+Until the work is completed, and we've put in the time and effort, I really can't predict an accurate cost.
 I waste more time just guessing and answering emails than just having you bring a reasonable cash buffer and getting the tattoo done.
 Here's the breakdown: The overall cost of your tattoo depends on your attitude, how well you sit still, my overall operational time, material consumption, and the size/complexity of your design.
-None of these factors are certain until you arrive and we consult about the reality of what we are doing.
+None of these factors are certain until you arrive, and we consult about the reality of what we are doing.
 Art is only an idea until it's done.
 There may be marginal additional costs for custom design work and variables beyond my ability/time to explain.
-In my experience, a standard pricing guideline is $100/hr on the average.
+Please see my Pricing Tier List for more information.
 In extremely rare occasions, I do reserve the right to bid what I feel is mutually fair rather than a stock hourly rate.
-So again, just bring more than you think you’ll need and I will do my best to fit within your budget/time constraints.
+So again, just bring more than you think you’ll need, and I will do my best to fit your tattoo within your budget/time constraints.
 Remember an old adage in this trade: Cheap-Fast-Good, pick two.

 WHY DID YOU MOVE?
 IS IT SAFE FROM HOME?

 I’ve been a big part of the tattoo industry in Southern Idaho since 1992.
-Since then I have literally done thousands of tattoos, at my studio, at home, rallies, other peoples' homes, at conventions, internationally, and at busy street shops, learning early on how to prevent cross contamination, and do the best tattoo work I possibly can.
+Since then, I have literally done thousands of tattoos, at my studio, at home, rallies, other peoples' homes, at conventions, internationally, and at busy street shops, learning early on how to prevent cross contamination, and do the best tattoo work I possibly can.
 I was a founding member of the Idaho Tattoo Association and Trained Technicians back in the mid 90s.
 I have taken the PDTT course offered in accordance with state regulation by the Alliance of Professional Tattooists, some of whom also work from home studios all over the world, which are no less clean or sterile than any flash filled studio.
 It's not the building that tattoos you.
 It's me.
-I prefer to work in my own space without all the walk in traffic.
+I prefer to work in my own space without all the walk in traffic or other commercial distractions.
 I'm over it.
-In 1994 I tattooed as a guest in Nagoya, Japan, not in a studio, but in two small homes.
+In 1994, I tattooed as a guest in Nagoya, Japan, not in a studio, but in two small homes.
 No tattoo artist needs an expensive commercial property to do a tattoo as long as universal precautions are observed and implemented.
+Ask anyone who tattoos outdoors or in a mobile venue.
 They merely need space to provide the service of tattooing and sterilize their surfaces and equipment.
 I can’t vouch for anyone else inside or outside a commercial space, but here it’s completely safe, and quite comfortable.
 I use only industry standard autoclaves, ultrasonics, pigments, surface disinfectant, and sterile sharps at all times.
 It’s a matter of education, technique, and experience, all of which I possess.